Every language deserves to flourish.

 Upload

-We upload the finished books to the Simbi reading platform, where they become digital, read-along books.
+We upload the finished books to the community’s reading platform, where they become digital, read-along books.

 Narrating

-Uploaded books can now be narrated by language speakers on the Simbi platform, which matches the text and the speech.
+Uploaded books can now be narrated by language speakers on the reading platform,

 Reading